Do you ever feel like your day has so many meetings they all start to blend together?

 Working on consulting engagements, it’s not uncommon to have multiple meetings to prepare for the “real” meeting with the client.
-If you play your cards right, the meetings will yield some useful information.
+If you’re lucky, the meetings will yield some useful information.

 There’s a huge problem with all of these meetings though – people have short-term memories.
-By the time the participants leave the meeting and get back to their desks, that discussion will have long faded from their memory.
+By the time the participants leave the meeting and get back to their desks, they remember minimal pieces of the discussion.

 And even worse, when you ask people later about their commitments made in the meeting, they act like you’re speaking in a language they’ve never heard before.
-(I suppose accountability could be considered a language, and I know there are some people out there who aren’t familiar with it.)
+(Maybe accountability could be considered a language and that’s why they’re not familiar with it.)

-When it comes to meeting notes, you’ll want to email those out and be sure to focus on capturing the 6 following pieces of information.
+When it comes to meeting notes, you’ll want to email those out to all invitees and be sure to focus on capturing the 6 following pieces of information.